London Zoo is home to a family of Asian short-clawed otters.

 What do Asian short-clawed otters look like?

-These otters are the smallest of thirteen species of otter.
+The species, also known as Asian small-clawed otters or oriental small-clawed otters, is the smallest of thirteen species of otter.
 These small otters, as their name suggests, have short claws that reach no further than their digits.
 These allow them to use their paws to effectively feel for food, such as crustaceans, in muddy banks.
 Extremely dexterous, Asian short-clawed otters catch their prey with their partially-webbed paws instead of with their mouth (unlike other otters).

 The otters are also streamlined with flattened tails that they use to propel them through the water.
 Otters' eyes are designed so that they can see equally as well in water as out.